Currently licensed domestic insurers must follow the instructions below to remain licensed with the Utah Insurance Department.

 - Domestic insurers are required to file their annual statement, attachments and documents.
 The Annual Statement requires a signed jurat page and must be notarized before it is uploaded to the NAIC.
 Domestic insurers should not file their annual statement, actuarial opinion, RBC, SVO, Management Discussion & Analysis, certification letters, quarterlies of annual audited financial reports with the Utah Insurance Department if these documents are filed with the NAIC.
 The department’s analysts will obtain this information from the NAIC’s website.

-- Checklist – State Filing Instructions (NAIC)
+- General Checklist Instructions (NAIC)

 File with NAIC